moar-regex/moar/documentation/implementation.md

 - `maximalNextTokenLength(CurStateHolder stateHolder, Map<String, Variable> vars) : int`

   This method is used to compute the length of the next character sequence ("token") to be read.
-This is primarily needed because of the fact that Variable States can have tokens of any length and because we can have epsilon edges to the sink (just like in the theoretical model, the MOA always has a source and a sink, these are special unique State objects which we will talk about later in the Regex chapter which also explains how the MOAs are meant to be created).
-If there are only transitions to Basic or SetStates this will return 1.
+This is primarily needed because of the fact that Variable States can have tokens of any length and because we can have epsilon edges to the sink (just like in the theoretical model, the MOA always has a source and a sink, these are special unique State objects which we talk about in the Regex chapter that also explains how the MOAs are meant to be created).
+If there are only transitions to Basic or SetStates this returns 1.

 - `step(CurStateHolder stateHolder, MatchInfo mi, Map<String, Variable> vars) : StepResult`

-  The EdgeGraph tries to do a step with the current step represented in the stateHolder object with the given info of the MatchInfo object (position, current "token", see above) and the current variable state.
+  The EdgeGraph tries to perform a step with the current step represented in the stateHolder object with the given info of the MatchInfo object (position, current "token", see above) and the current variable state.
 Its possible return values are CONSUMED (success), NOT_CONSUMED (the current token was not consumed, this is used for boundary checks which do not consume anything) and REJECTED (no valid transition could be found).

 ### The Moa class